boladjivinny/boladjivinny.github.io/index.md

 ## About Me

 I am a fourth-year Ph.D. student in the [COEUS lab](https://astrolavos.gatech.edu/) at the [Georgia Institute of Technology](https://https://ece.gatech.edu/), where I am fortunate enough to be advised by [Fabian Monrose](https://fabianmonrose.github.io/).
+I also work closely with [Michael Bailey](https://faculty.cc.gatech.edu/~mbailey/).
 My research aims to help organizations with limited cybersecurity resources better protect their digital assets.
 My current work tackles this problem from the perspective of domain name abuse.